 Among the many awards and recognitions presented to her, Barbara has been honored in recent years with the 2009 Blake School Outstanding Alumnae Award, University of Minnesota Regents Award, Metropolitan State University Alumni Award, University of Minnesota Medical School Dean’s Award, Headwaters Foundation Human Rights Award, the YWCA Outstanding Achievement Award in Community Service, and Junior League Volunteer of the Year Award.

-Fellow Junior League of Minneapolis and Katharine Phelps Lifetime Achievement Award Recipient Patty Murphy shared that Barbara has a “’full throttle’ approach to volunteerism and philanthropy in the Minneapolis community.
+Fellow Junior League of Minneapolis and Legacy of Leadership Lifetime Achievement Award Recipient Patty Murphy shared that Barbara has a “’full throttle’ approach to volunteerism and philanthropy in the Minneapolis community.
 Barbara has been a remarkable, well-respected leader of several local organizations and institutions.”

-The Junior League of Minneapolis will hold a celebration to honor Barbara in June 2019.
-Details to follow.
+The Junior League of Minneapolis will hold a celebration to honor Barbara on October 2, 2019.
+Details here.

-The Katharine Phelps Lifetime Achievement Award is named for a founding member of the Junior League of Minneapolis, its first president in 1923.
-The award celebrates an outstanding member of the Junior League of Minneapolis, who—throughout her lifetime—has used her talents and resources to improve the social and economic conditions of others.
+The Legacy of Leadership Lifetime Achievement award celebrates an outstanding member of the Junior League of Minneapolis, who—throughout her lifetime—has used her talents and resources to improve the social and economic conditions of others.
 Through advocacy, collaboration, philanthropy, direct service and community education, the award recipient embraces her community and makes a unique and significant difference as a leader.
 She emulates the founder’s sense of social responsibility and giving spirit, as well as her ability to empower others to be effective volunteers.

 About the Junior League of Minneapolis